Ben and Emma Mosey are on a mission to change the way we think about farming and the food we eat.

 “We had started to realise that what we really wanted to do was run our own business and have a go at something different and we’d saved enough money to do that,” says Ben.
 “I’d always been interested in food and food production.

-Initially they moved back to Ben’s family farm near Helmsley where they learnt the ropes but soon realised it wasn’t for them and moved onto the idea of having a farm shop.
+Initially they moved back to Ben’s family farm near Helmsley where they learned the ropes but soon realised it wasn’t for them and moved onto the idea of having a farm shop.

 They started to look around for potential businesses and came across Minskip Farm Shop for sale on the internet.